SWA-project/sw-architecture/README.md

 Go to `/docker` and run `docker-compose -f docker-compose.kafka.yml up --build`.

-Currently, both order service and credit service use the same db.
+Currently, both order service and credit service use the same db, which you can access via phpmyadmin at `http://localhost:8085`.

 ## Run the Order service